 Sectors where this is already happening:

-What this means practically: even a 15-person SaaS startup selling to a hospital may need to show an information security policy, evidence of MFA deployment, incident response procedures, backup and recovery testing, and basic staff training records.
+A 15-person SaaS startup selling to a hospital will likely need to provide an information security policy, evidence of MFA in production, incident response procedures, tested backups, and staff training records.
+These requests most often arrive as a customer security questionnaire.

 Month 1-2: discovery & scoping

-• Confirm if you're in scope: check size thresholds and sector against Annexes I/II
+- Confirm if you're in scope: check size thresholds and sector against Annexes I and II

 Month 3-4: governance & documentation

-• Designate a security lead (can be fractional/external for SMEs)
+- Designate a security lead (can be fractional or external for SMEs)

 Month 5-7: technical baseline